mzarnowski/ordalia/apropos/cinema.md

 ### A policy never changes
 ### the operating hours are a continuous block of time
 ### It is okay, if sometimes the planner sees an error when trying to schedule a near-premiere movie
-This might happen, because the screening archive might not yet have picked the ScreeningScheduled event.
+This might happen, because the show archive might not yet have picked the ShowScheduled event.
 It is okay, because a given movie has premiere only once, so it should happen relatively seldom.

-To prevent this issue, we would have to extend the consistency guarantees to encapsulate both a room and screening archive at the same time.
+To prevent this issue, we would have to extend the consistency guarantees to encapsulate both a room and the show archive at the same time.

 ### the operating hours cannot be changed
 ### the operating hours are the same every day of the week